PUTTING THE PIECES BACK TOGETHER

 1948

 April 1 -- John Stewart Carter was born in Little Rock, Ark.
 Shortly after his marriage to his second wife Betsey in 1981, the couple moved to her hometown of Charleston.
 John taught at The Citadel, attaining the rank of Colonel and Head of the Department of Health, Exercise and Sport Science.
 He also served as the Bulldogs' play caller and founded the Citadel's Ombuds program.
-As its first Ombudsperson, John help the Citadel community during its difficult transition to coeducation in the 1990s.
+As its first Ombudsperson, John help the Citadel community during its transition to coeducation in the 1990s.
 The John S. Carter Scholarship was established in his honor.

 1950